alexhokl/notes/interview.md

   guess its usage
   * look for the ability to understand table relationships quickly
 - how to count number of users of an API endpoint
+- What is important to a developer besides writing code?

 ### General approach